oguzcamurr/sql-practice/README.md

-# sql-practice
-MySQL practice queries, datasets and case studies for data analytics and business problems.

 #SQL Practice by Oğuz Çamur

 🗄️ This repository contains my SQL practice queries and case studies.
 I use **MySQL Workbench** on Windows to build and test queries with sample datasets.